Thinklab-SJTU/Bench2Drive/README.md

   - Metric
     ```bash
         # Merge eval json and get driving score and success rate
+        # This script will assume the total number of routes with results is 220.
+If there is not enough, the missed ones will be treated as 0 score.
         python tools/merge_reoute_json.py -f your_json_folder/

         # Get multi-ability results